Liverpool F.C.: History

-John Houlding, the founder of Liverpool F.C.
+Sculpture outside Anfield of John Houlding, the founder of Liverpool F.C.

 Liverpool were founded following a dispute between the Everton committee and John Houlding, club president and owner of the land at Anfield.
 After eight years at the stadium, Everton relocated across Stanley Park to their new stadium of Goodison Park in 1892, and Houlding founded Liverpool F.C. to play at Anfield.
 Originally named "Everton F.C. and Athletic Grounds Ltd" (Everton Athletic for short), the club became Liverpool F.C. in March 1892 and gained official recognition three months later, after The Football Association refused to recognise the club as Everton.

 Liverpool played their first match on 1 September 1892: a pre-season friendly match against Rotherham Town which they won 7–1.
 The team Liverpool fielded against Rotherham was composed entirely of Scottish players; the players who came from Scotland to play in England in those days were known as the Scotch Professors.
 Manager John McKenna had recruited the players after a scouting trip to Scotland—so they became known as the "team of Macs".
 The team won the Lancashire League in its debut season and joined the Football League Second Division at the start of the 1893–94 season.
 After the club was promoted to the First Division in 1896, Tom Watson was appointed manager.
 He led Liverpool to its first league title in 1901, and won the league again in 1906.

 Liverpool reached their first FA Cup final in 1914, losing 1–0 to Burnley.
-It won consecutive league championships in 1922 and 1923, but did not win another trophy until the 1946–47 season, when the club won the First Division for a fifth time under the control of ex-West Ham United centre half George Kay.
+It won consecutive league championships in 1922 and 1923, a team which featured goalkeeper Elisha Scott, the club's longest-serving player, but did not win another trophy until the 1946–47 season, when the club won the First Division for a fifth time under the control of George Kay.
 Liverpool suffered its second Cup Final defeat in 1950, playing against Arsenal.
-The club was relegated to the Second Division in the 1953–54 season.
+In 1952, Anfield recorded its biggest attendance ever when 61,905 spectators watched Liverpool beat Wolverhampton Wanderers 2–1 in an FA Cup match.
+After 49 uninterrupted years in the top division of English football the club was relegated to the Second Division in the 1953–54 season.
 Soon after Liverpool lost 2–1 to non-league Worcester City in the 1958–59 FA Cup, Bill Shankly was appointed manager.
 Upon his arrival he released 24 players and converted a boot storage room at Anfield into a room where the coaches could discuss strategy; here, Shankly and other "Boot Room" members Joe Fagan, Reuben Bennett, and Bob Paisley began reshaping the team.

 Statue of Bill Shankly outside Anfield.
 Shankly won promotion to the First Division and the club's first league title since 1947.